remoteintech/remote-jobs/company-profiles/alan.md

 ## How to apply

-You'll find [here](https://jobs.lever.co/alan) all our current open positions.
+You'll find all of our current open positions [here](https://jobs.lever.co/alan).